Skip to Content

 1. Get there early

 Every fall, parking lots through the Alberta Rocky Mountains fill up early every morning with eager hikers wanting to see golden larches in all their glory.
 It does not matter what day of the week you go, parking lots for larch tree hikes will fill up quickly.
+It’s important to start early, plus you’ll enjoy the trails before they get too crowded.

 What time should I arrive for a larch hike in Alberta?